manymoments/manymoments.github.io/_posts/2022-12-12-what-about-validity.md

 Consider two worlds.
-In world 1, there are no malicious parties.
+In world A, there are no malicious parties.
 If the protocol is deterministic then assume without loss of generality it outputs value 1.
-Even if the protocol is randomized, there must be some value, that with probability at least $1/m$ is the output in world 1.
-Without loss of generality assume this is value 1.
+Even if the protocol is randomized, there must be some value, that with probability at least $1/m$ is the output in world A. Without loss of generality assume this is value 1.

-Consider world 2, where the adversary corrupts parties in $S_1$ and acts as if they have input $1$.
-The honest parties in the protocol have no way to distinguish between world 1 and world 2.
-So just as in world 1, in world 2 the output will be $1$ (which is not an input of honest parties) with a probability of at least $1/m$.
+Consider world B, where the adversary corrupts parties in $S_1$ and acts as if they have input $1$.
+The honest parties in the protocol have no way to distinguish between world A and world B. So just as in world A, in world B the output will be $1$ (which is not an input of honest parties) with a probability of at least $1/m$.

-However, the non-faulty parties have input values $2,\dots,m$, hence honest input validity is violated with probability at least $1/m$.
+However, in world B the non-faulty parties have input values $2,\dots,m$, hence honest input validity is violated with probability at least $1/m$.

 ### A tight upper bound for honest input validity in synchrony